sciZer0/7/v/README.md

 Only the leader-Validator can create the block and stream it to other Validators.

-All other Validators are only verifying the work of the leader-Validator, and then they send their successful verifications back to the Leader.
+All other Validators are only verifying the work of the leader-Validator, and then they send their successful verifications – as their votes – back to the Leader.

 In other words, all other Validators are voting – each successful verification of the block by a Validator serves as one vote for the consensus algorithm.